 The Doxa SUB300

-The concept of dive watches, as a professional tool, only appeared in the early 1950s, with the launch of the 1953 Blancpain Fifty Fathoms and the 1953 Rolex Submariner later followed by Omega with the 1957 Seamaster 300 and Seiko with the 62Mas.
+The concept of dive watches, as a professional tool, only appeared in the early 1950s, with the launch of the Blancpain Fifty Fathoms and the Rolex Submariner, both in 1953 and later followed by Omega with the Seamaster 300 and Seiko with the 62Mas in 1957.
 Doxa came on the market later though, although when it did, it was with a watch that would make quite an impression.

 Urs Eschle, one of the heads of Doxa back then, decided that the brand had to develop its own vision of a dive watch, a piece that would soon be known as the SUB-300.
 He decided to start from scratch rather than copying other manufactures, so he set up a research team with several professional divers and experienced watchmakers.
 The Doxa Sub was introduced to the public at Baselworld, in spring 1966 – see our article Historical Perspective – The Doxa Sub 300, The Dive Watch Personified.